 2. Gaining Executive Support and Buy-In

 As with any type of enterprise software, you need full support from your C-suite and critical stakeholders before beginning an HRIS implementation.
-However, this step isn’t as quick or easy as you’d imagine.
+However, this step in your HRIS implementation plan isn’t as quick or easy as you’d imagine.

 For example, you might find that financial leaders rebuke or question the idea of investing in a new system.
 In these cases, developing a business case can help you explain why the software is necessary, while detailing the benefits it will provide.
 By consulting with internal team members, you can paint a clear picture of how the HRIS system will support stakeholder needs and ultimately, result in cost savings that benefit the whole company.